Le Strange Family Burial Locations

 UNIDENTIFIED FAMILY TOMBS

 After 1310, the junior branch at Hunstanton undertook significant rebuilding works at St Mary’s.
 Yet between 1506 and 1643 there exists a striking 137-year gap in identifiable burials.
 This period spans two major upheavals: the Reformation under Henry VIII, when Protestant practice replaced Catholic tradition and burial customs became markedly simpler, and the turmoil of the English Civil War in the 1640s, when destruction of church fabric and memorials was widespread.
+However, had they chosen to be buried in unnamed graves this would renounce their forebears and background heritage which in my view would be highly unlikley.

 Substantial floor renovations in the 19th century further disturbed earlier layers.
 However at least three generations of burials appear to be non-existent—leaving historians to speculate whether they were lost to religious change, civil conflict, or later reconstruction.